-- 1. Conflicts, misunderstandings and disputes will occur in schools. - 2.
-When these occur, they will be raised at the classroom school level level first, then at the school level. - 3.
-If not resolved at the classroom/school level, complaints may be made through this policy and administrative procedures by application to the Superintendent or designate. - 4.
-Appeals to the board through Bylaw 5 may be made if the complaints are not resolved at the classroom/school or superintendent district level. - Restorative and/or interest based models of conflict resolution will be used. - 6.
+- Conflicts, misunderstandings and disputes will occur in schools and operational sites from time to time - When disagreements arise, resolution should be first sought where the conflict has occurred, and not be elevated until there has been a fulsome attempt at agreement or compromise. - 3.
+If not resolved at the classroom, department, or site supervisory level, complaints may be made through this policy and administrative procedures by application to the Superintendent or designate. - 4.
+Appeals to the Board through Bylaw 5 may be made if the complaints are not resolved by working with the Superintendent or designate. - Restorative and/or interest based models of conflict resolution will be used. - 6.
 Advocates may be used as a part of this process. - 7.
-In accordance with the School Act some complaints regarding seious misconduct will not be subject to this policy. - 8.
-The complaint resolution process will be available to students, parents, and other interested persons and applies to complaints concerning the decisions, actions or conduct of the School District or its Personnel.
+In accordance with the School Act, some complaints regarding serious misconduct will not be subject to this policy. - 8.
+The complaint resolution process will be available to students, parents, and other interested persons, and applies to complaints concerning the decisions, actions or conduct of the School District or its Personnel.

-Restorative Practices (for example Restorative Justice):

-Is intended to build healthy communities by restoring relationships and directly addressing the harm that has been created by the conflict situation.
-Restorative practices rely on those who caused the harm recognizing and repairing that harm.

-2. Interest Based Resolution (for example mediation and negotiation):

-Is intended to result in "win/win" solutions based on shared common interests of the parties.
+- Restorative practices (for example Restorative Justice): Is intended to build healthy communities by restoring relationships and directly addressing the harm that has been created by the conflict situation.
+Restorative practices rely on those who caused the harm recognizing and repairing that harm. - 2.
+Interest based resolution (for example mediation and negotiation): Is intended to result in solutions based on shared common interests of the parties.
 In the case of education, for example, the health and safety of all students is often a common interest.